 Festivals of Tripura

-Tripura is a state famous for its tea plantations, bamboo products, handicrafts, and impressive traditional wood carvings.
-As a state with a rich history of agriculture and commerce, every year, Tripura is home to some of the most fascinating festivals of Northeast India.
+Tripura is a state famous for its tea plantations, bamboo products, handicrafts, and impressive traditional wood carvings, and even though this part is not mentioned very often, some of the most fascinating festivals of Northeast India.

 Kharchi Puja: The Worship Of the Dynasty Deities